Temporary Service Update

 Sheltered by AlUla’s towering date palms, more than 200,000 citrus trees flourish across the Oasis.
 These groves yield 29 fruit varieties - from lemons and oranges to grapefruit and the rare torounge, a lemon-pomelo hybrid believed to be the oldest citrus fruit in AlUla.
 Once prized by the Nabataeans for jam and perfume, today these tangy, aromatic fruits are celebrated for their medicinal properties and essential oils.

-From 8-16 Jan 2026, the Citrus Season at AlManshiyah Farmers Market invites visitors to explore this vibrant part of AlUla’s heritage.
+From 1 January to 15 January, 2027, the Citrus Season at AlManshiyah Farmers Market invites visitors to explore this vibrant part of AlUla’s heritage.
 Sample fresh varieties at tasting stations, enjoy live recipe demonstrations, and browse unique citrus products.
 With children’s play zones and hands-on farming fun, it’s a refreshing celebration for all ages.

 Peregrina - Enduring Oil